Cone-in-cone structures: Description

 Cone-in-cone structures are identifiable by their distinctive conical appearance.
 They are composed of concentric cones nested inside each other.
 The actual composition of the cones is variable and dependent on the environment in which they were formed, with the majority of the cone-in-cone structures being composed of calcite with thin layers of clay between cones.
 There are also, more rarely, structures composed of siderite, gypsum, pyrite.
 Often the cone-in-cone will be found as features of calcite layers within a shale, and rarely within a dedolomite (calcitized dolomite).

 Cone-in-cone structures should not be confused with either shatter cones such as are produced by meteorite impacts, or with shear cones like those developed in coals.
-Both these structures differ from cone-in-cone structures in that they are the product of very high instaneous stresses.
+Both these structures differ from cone-in-cone structures in that they are the product of very high instantaneous stresses.
 Thus they have a spatial dependence on impact areas for the former and fault zones for the latter, whereas cone-in-cone structures do not.